 - 8. (5 points.)
 For each of the following scenarios, specify whether SAX or DOM is the more appropriate API.
 Be sure to justify your choice with one or more sentences. - i.
 You have been given the task of writing an application that needs to do complex calculations on XML input.
 These calculations require random access throughout the XML document in order to perform the calculation. - ii.
 You are updating an internal database of stock information based on a XML feed of quote ticks from a stock exchange. - iii.
 You are reading in a large XML file, performing a calculation on each element, and writing out the result. - iv.
 You are reading in a large XML file, sorting the data, and writing out the result. - v.
-You need to extract the content of one single element in an XML document quickly each time it is received, and do not need access to the remainder of the document.

-9. (8 points.)
-Consider the list of SAX events below.
+You need to extract the content of one single element in an XML document quickly each time it is received, and do not need access to the remainder of the document. - 9.
+(8 points.)
+Consider the list of SAX events implied by the pseudocode below.

 '''

 startDocument();

 startElement("lectures");

-startElement("lecture", {("number", "14"), ("available", "1")});
+startElement("lecture", {("number", "1"), ("available", "1")});

 startElement("date");

-characters("Thursday, 11 May 2006");
+characters("Wednesday, 31 January 2007");

 endElement("date");

 startElement("title");

-characters ("Lecture 14");
+characters("Lecture 1");

 endElement("title");

 startElement("subtitle");

-characters("Conclusion");
+characters("Introduction");

 endElement("subtitle");

 startElement("handouts");

 startElement("handout");

 startElement("name");

 characters("Lecture Notes");

 endElement("name");

 startElement("formats");

 startElement("format", {("available", "0"),

-("type", "PDF"), ("filename", "lecture14.pdf")});
+("type", "PDF"), ("filename", "lecture1.pdf")});

 endElement("format");

 endElement("formats");

 endElement("handout");

 endElement("handouts");

 endElement("lecture");

 endElement("lectures");

 endDocument();

 '''